ThiagoSchetini/windows-sanitizer/README.md

 	11 click "OK"
 	12 now look for a checkbox "Replace owner on subcontainers and objects" and check it!
 	13 click "Apply"
-	14 wait for a successfull message (maybe there appears some warning, click OK on the message, there is no problem) 15 click "OK" on the entire box
+	14 wait for a successfull message (maybe appears some warning, click OK, nevermind...)
+	15 click "OK" on the entire box
 	16 click "Advanced" again
 	17 search for the "Administrators(YOUR-MACHINE-NAME)"